goekezie/goekezie.github.io/index.md

 ### _Projects_
-This project consist of several CI/CD pipelines I built for different sample application using github, jenkins, azuredevops and aws codepipeline
+These projects consist of several CI/CD pipelines I built for different sample application using github, jenkins, azuredevops and aws codepipeline

 ## Django-App